-I usually develop on an open source software stack, including Linux, Nginx, Node.js/Express, MongoDB and Redis.
+I usually develop on an open source software stack, including Linux, Docker, Nginx, Node.js/Express, MongoDB and Redis.
 Depending on the project requirements I will sometimes use a framework on the client side; my go-to is Aurelia.
 I write most code these days in TypeScript.
 I have a long history with PHP and MySQL, so those are still options as well.

 Some of my other capabilities include: ES6/Babel, HTML5, CSS3, LESS, Sass, Bash, ImageMagick, Webpack, AngularJS, jQuery, SVG, Git, Postfix, API integration, and Socket.io.

 In case you're wondering, this site was written in TypeScript and runs on Nginx and Node.js using the Pug template engine.

 Experienced in variety

 I have a diverse background with many different clients, environments, and teams.
 As a marketing agency veteran, I have been able to experience quite a variety of projects.
 I've flown solo and been a part of big teams.
 I've dealt with moving targets as well as tight deadlines, strictly structured processes as well as loosely defined tasks.
 I've developed sites for local businesses and massive corporations.

 I've done work for Trek Bikes, Finish Line, Aveda, Deluxe, Clarins, JBL, Kohler, Hallmark, Ranger Boats, and Lumens - just to name a few.

 When I design a user experience, I focus on keeping it clean so your visitors can spend their time looking at your content, not trying to find their way around.
 That tidiness carries over to the code too.
 Even though you might not see it, clean and organized code is essential in making an otherwise good website great.
 A tidy and modular codebase helps avoid bugs, eases tracking them down when they do happen, and streamlines future changes and additions.